 - Throwing (Nage): The throw itself is actually the easiest part; there should be no effort or exertion in this step.
 If there is, something went wrong in steps 1 and/or 2.
 Once the opponent is off-balance, and you are in position, the opponent is ready to topple on their own.
 They only need a little push, tap, or twist to finish the job.
 The “throw” is merely providing the opponent with that last little push.

 Do not look at the person you are throwing; instead, look at where they will land.
 This allows you to concentrate on the form of the technique -- and good form means good execution.

 While manipulations and takedowns offer a flexible response, these techniques also have their drawbacks, which must be acknowledged.

 - Manipulations and takedowns are technically complex moves.
 Because of their complicated setups, these techniques require lots of specialized practice before they can be successfully used to control, restrain, or incapacitate someone.

 - Manipulations and takedowns capture your attention.
 Manipulations and takedowns are complex moves, and you must focus on this one thing to succeed.
 This is effectively a form of fascination, which is one of the Four Poisons.
 This is why manipulations and takedowns should be incidental, if not accidental.
 Don’t walk into situations with the intent of performing any one technique.
 Instead, capitalize on the first opportunity which presents itself.

 - Manipulations and takedowns are still uses of force.
-Manipulations and takedowns can be used when striking unjustified or immoral, but the misuse of manipulations and takedowns is also assault.
-Manipulations and takedowns will likely injure people without breakfalling skills.
-It is immoral to restrain or bind a non-resisting offender, such as someone who has willingly surrendered to authorities, or who has committed a purely administrative crime.
+While manipulations and takedowns can be used when striking is unjustified or immoral, their misuse still constitutes assault.
+Manipulations and takedowns will likely injure those without breakfalling skills.
+PLease note that is immoral to restrain or bind a non-resisting person (e.g., someone who has willingly surrendered to authorities, or who has committed a purely administrative crime))